Viki-coding/GAA_STORE/README.md

 #### Typography
-Font used is Roboto from Google Fonts.
+Font used is Montserrat from Google Fonts.
 It is in the sans serif family, is clean with a modern appearance.
 It is dyslexic friendly helping with readability.

 ## Wireframes